Azure/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

 Please note that we also provide `Microsoft.Azure.IIoT.Deployment (Preview)` command-line application, which similar to deployment scripts creates an instance of Azure Industrial IoT platform.
-In contrast to `deploy.cmd` or `deploy.sh` scripts, it deploys components of Azure Industrial IoT platform into an AKS cluster.
+In contrast to deployment scripts, it deploys components of Azure Industrial IoT platform into an AKS cluster.
 Please use that application if you are starting from scratch:

 * Deploying Azure Industrial IoT Platform to [Azure Kubernetes Service (AKS)](howto-deploy-aks.md) as production solution.